DeisData/unix-shell/session-2.md

   # Redirect in some data
   echo data $i > "$fname"

-  printf -v fname '%s-%02d-callibration.txt' "$fmonth" "$i" touch "$fname" echo $i > "$fname" done
+  printf -v fname '%s-%02d-calibration.txt' "$fmonth" "$i" touch "$fname" echo $i > "$fname" done
 ```

 Now, it's your turn!
-1. Create a backup directory with separate subdirectories for data and callibration files.
+1. Create a backup directory with separate subdirectories for data and calibration files.
 Copy files to the appropriate locations.
 1. Create a directory named send_to_claire and copy all the data from June 11th to it.